galaxyproject/training-material/faqs/galaxy/histories_create_new.md

 contributors: [bebatut,wm75,shiltemann,hexylena,nomadscientist,nsoranzo,nekrut]
 ---

-To create a new histiory simply click the {% icon new-history %} icon at the top of the history panel:
+To create a new history simply click the {% icon new-history %} icon at the top of the history panel:

 ![UI for creating new history]({% link shared/images/history_create_new.svg %})